Are you a polyglot?

 One important reason why Memory Palace is effective and attractive to many users is that it reduces cognitive overwhelm or overload.

-Creating Memory Palaces the Magnetic Memory Method way unlocks the power of your multiple intelligences plus autobiographical memory, episodic memory, semantic memory, procedural memory and other kinds of memory.
+Creating Memory Palaces the Magnetic Memory Method way unlocks the power of your multiple intelligences.
+It helps you tap into:

 This incredible combination of intelligence and memory strengthening is very powerful because, combined with Recall Rehearsal, the holistic process lets you move information from short-term memory into long-term memory faster.